gabrielmmf/useReducer-calculator/README.md

 ## :bookmark_tabs: About

-This is my project that allows you to login, logout and make a personal todo list.
-The user are allowed to add, delete or edit tasks
+This is my calculator coded in React.js using a different approach.
+Instead of using useState Hook, I used useReducer to manage the calculator State.
+Each calculator button call a dispatch function to change the calculator state based in the type of the action and the button value

 In this project, I reinforced my knowledge about:

 - React
+- Javascript
-- Use Reducer React Hook
+- UseReducer React Hook
 - CSS

 ---